Tax Implications for Nonprofit Business Activities

 The Difference Between Related and Unrelated Business Activity

 On the other hand, let's say the museum publishes a magazine that carries advertising that has nothing to do with its mission of art education and preservation.
-The income from that advertising would be considered unrelated, and therefore taxable.
+The income from that advertising may be considered unrelated, and therefore taxable.

 The IRS says that unrelated business activity has these three attributes: